-Within the body of your blog posts and at the conclusion of your blog posts, make sure to link to the most relevant offer that you have that’s contextually-relevant to the topic of the blog post.
+Within the body of your blog posts and at the conclusion of your blog posts, make sure to link to the most relevant offer you have that’s contextually relevant to the blog post's topic.

-For example, if you have an eBook about flash storage and you’re blogging about common storage questions, make sure that each blog post promotes your most relevant available offer.
+For example, if you have an eBook about flash storage and are blogging about common storage questions, make sure each blog post promotes your most relevant available offer.

 Don’t Obsess Over Keywords

-Because of the large number of Internet users that are logged into Google-owned properties all day long, Google knows exactly which website pages are “sticky” and which cause users to “bounce” out almost immediately.
+Because of the large number of Internet users logged into Google-owned properties all day, Google knows exactly which website pages are “sticky” and which causes users to “bounce” out almost immediately.

 What does this mean?
 You must create remarkable content that’s highly valuable to your ideal buyer personas.

 The payback for being remarkable is pretty straightforward: people remark about your content to others.

 Today, this means that great content is shared via social media and linked to other website pages –signals that can positively impact your blog’s search engine rankings and the ability for individual blog posts to appear on page one for coveted keyword phrase searches.